kevintruong/til/Networking,-Part-3:-Building-a-simple-TCP-Client.md

 ## `connect`

-`int connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);`
+`int connectok = connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);`

-Pass it the sockfd, then the address you want to go to and its length and you will be off connecting (as long as you check the error).
-Remember, network calls are ultra perceptible to failing.
+Pass `connect` the socket file descriptor, the address you want to connect to and the length in bytes of the address structure.
+To help identify errors and mistakes it is good practice to check the return value of all networking calls, including `connect`

 ## `read`/`write`